One-off tip

 The trigger carries aria-haspopup="true" and aria-expanded (toggled by the script).
 The dropdown starts hidden; the script removes that attribute to reveal it.

-Three icon spans live inside the trigger — only one visible at a time.
+Three icon spans live inside the trigger.
+Only one is visible at a time.
 CSS targets data-theme-current on the wrapper div (set by the script) to show the right icon:

 src/styles/global.scss